OrderOfTheBee/alfresco-pdf-toolkit/README.md

 Note that as of Version 1.2, the legacy Explorer UI components will no longer be maintained and will be fully removed in version 1.3.

-NOTE:  The latest 5.x version removes the PDF/A conversion action.
+NOTE:  The latest 1.3 betas remove the PDF/A conversion action, since that action has dependencies on Alfresco Enterprise.
 I'm committed to keeping this project 100% compatible with Alfresco community.
 The PDF/A action will be released as a separate module for Alfresco Enterprise.

 A teaser screencast is available here:

 http://www.youtube.com/watch?v=cJYpFgx037E